 The entry of foreign capital boosted the extraction of amber, allowing the owners of the mines to hire workers that would not only save them the fatigue and dangers associated with amber extraction but also allow them to significantly increase their workdays.
 More work, carried out with better tools - pneumatic drills replaced traditional hammers and chisels -, added to the insertion of other modern elements in the exploitation of the mines - electric light, for example - resulted in greater production and, logically, a greater flow of money.

 Beyond its commercial value, recently there has been an intensification of research that has as its object the study of amber.
-The Optics Research Center, based in Leon, Guanajuato, carries out studies in which, on the one hand, its fluorescence properties and the medical uses it could have are analyzed; on the other hand, it studies the way of reforesting the lands where the mines are located.
+The Optics Research Center, based in Leon, Guanajuato, carries out studies in which, on the one hand, its fluorescence properties and the medical uses it could have been analyzed; on the other hand, it studies the way of reforesting the lands where the mines are located.

 Finally, the appropriate method to create vegetal resin or synthetic amber -a process that may be possible to equate to the one that gives rise to zirconia and cultivated pearless- is being eagerly sought in a laboratory, which would mitigate the pressure that demand exerts on the already existing veins and, consequently, would prolong their life.